Search

 The uranium dioxide (UO2) ceramic pellets are arranged within cladding to form fuel assemblies.
 The cladding material used depends on the needs of the specific reactor design.

-Where is fuel fabrication carried out?
+Where does fuel fabrication take place?

 What happens in the UK?